RossBrown1345/RossChess/Notes.md

 for castling, check if move distance >1 for en passant, check if valid rank and movecount of adjacent opp = 1 for promotion, make sure is opposite end of board

+### mini max ideas

+# for special moves
+have discrete tuples that would be out of bounds for moves like castling or promotion